Dr. Laurey Steinke & Dr. Melissa Teoh-Fitzgerald (co-directors), and Dr. Amar Singh

 The Master of Science in Biochemistry and Molecular Biology (non-thesis track) is a one-year program providing an opportunity for individuals desiring careers in health sciences, industry, education or research to prepare themselves for either professional studies or positions demanding mastery of science beyond the baccalaureate level.
 Students will experience seminar and comprehensive exams that are tailored for their expected careers, as well as unique experiences in bench science with training in basic and advanced laboratory techniques used in Biochemistry and Molecular Biology.

-MS (Non-Thesis Track) Curriculum
+Coursework (Non-Thesis Track)

 Students pursuing the M.S. degree in Biochemistry & Molecular Biology must complete the following courses: